Table of Contents

 However, if, after this initial period of time, the doctor or registered nurse does not believe that you are ready to be let out of restraint or seclusion, they can continue the restraint or seclusion up to eight (8) hours total if you are an adult, four (4) hours total if you are between 9-17 years, and two (2) hours total if you are younger than 9.
 The doctor must evaluate you face-to-face after the first order to see if you can be released.
 The doctor then has to write a new order in your record and sign it with date and time of the new order clearly stated.

 When can you be released from restraint or seclusion?

 If you are no longer an imminent danger to yourself or others for 15 minutes, you must be evaluated by the clinically privileged nurse or doctor for release on a 30-minute trial period, even if the maximum length of time prescribed in the order has not expired.
 If you fall asleep while you are restrained, then you must be released from as many restraints as possible.
 If you fall asleep in seclusion, the door must be unlocked and opened.

 Seclusion or restraint can also be used for medical or dental care as needed, this includes the use of quarantine when you have a contagious disease.
 If you need medical care or dental care, and in order to provide that care for you the doctor has to keep you, or a part of your body, from moving, then the doctor can use restraint, but only if using restraint or seclusion is part of the facility’s written medical or nursing procedures, and the procedures are recorded in your record.
-You have the right to be free from any form of restraint that are not medically necessary.
+You have the right to be free from any form of restraint that is not medically necessary.
 Restraint and seclusion cannot be used during a medical or dental treatment as a means of coercion, discipline, convenience, or retaliation by staff.